Azure/azureml-examples/CONTRIBUTING.md

 ## Issues

-All forms of feedback are welcome through issues - please follow the pre-defined templates where applicable.
+All forms of feedback are welcome through [issues](https://github.com/Azure/azureml-examples/issues) - please follow the pre-defined templates where applicable.

+*Note:* [Discussions](https://github.com/Azure/azureml-examples/discussions) are new to GitHub, feel free to start one!

 ## Pull Requests

 Pull requests (PRs) to this repo require review and approval by the Azure Machine Learning team to merge.
 Please follow the pre-defined template and read all relevant sections below.

-> **Important:**
-> PRs from forks of this repository are likely to fail automated workflows due to access to secrets.
+**Important:** PRs from forks of this repository are likely to fail automated workflows due to access to secrets.
 PRs from forks will be considered but may experience additional delay for testing.

 ### General rules